tessmonical/ao3-bookmark-getter/readme.md

 (If you just want your public bookmarks, don't type your password, and it won't log you in to fetch the private ones)

 It will prompt you to ask if you would like to include series and if you would like metadata to be printed in addition to URLs.
 If you want to import URLs into calibre, don't get titles- you just want a list of URLs.
 If you are using some other tool, the metadata might be helpful.
-The metadata includes the title and the list of fandoms - any non utf-8 characters (think katakana) are replaced with a ?.
+The metadata includes the title, word count, and the list of fandoms - any non utf-8 characters (think katakana) are replaced with a ?.

 **If you select that you would like to include metadata, it will take significantly longer, and may even give you a warning.
 This is normal -- just leave it alone for a while.
 In the future, I want to rewrite the script so it doesn't take the absurd amount of time it currently does when printing with metadata**